floweredscarf/su25/labs/lab12/index.md

 **Answers (click to view):**
 </summary>
 The tallest LLRB tree that we can get from a 2-3 tree is by stacking 3-nodes, which contain a black node on top of a red node.
-The height of the LLRB tree is therefore double the height of the corresponding 2-3 tree.
+The maximum height of the LLRB tree is therefore double the height of the corresponding 2-3 tree.

 We can perform searches and range queries just like for binary search trees,